Har1337master/Telling-Stories-with-Data-Portfolio/finalproject.md

 2. As a reader I want to know what classes are the highest/lowest rated, so I can take/avoid those classes

+#### Edit August 7th:

+Setup: METALS is an interdisciplinary program where you are expected to learn principles of learning science/education, technology/programming, and design thinking/skills

+Conflict: No one comes in with expertise in all three categories and classes can take longer or shorter depending on what you have expertise in

+Resolution: Care should be taken in deciding what electives to choose so that you will not be overwhelmed in any one semester

+User Stories:

+1. As a reader I want to know what classes might be harder for me

+2. As a reader I want to know what classes I should choose every semester so I won't be overwhelmed

 ## Initial sketches

 ![Sketches](/IMG_20190724_051810[1].jpg)

 ## The data

 The data comes from the faculty evaluation database that stores all the faculty evaluations from across CMU’s many different schools since 2008.
 It can be found at this website: https://wwwh3.smartevals.com/reporting/StudentsSeeResults.aspx.
 The specific data I’m using is a cleaned up, filtered version of this very large dataset that includes only courses from the HCI department and only courses 2015 onwards due to a different system of tracking how many hours were spent on the course before 2015.
 As METALS’ first year was in 2013, the loss of data is minimal due to the previous problem.
-The specific variables I’ll potentially use from the evaluation are year the course was taught, course ID, professor teaching the course, response rate, number of hours per week needed for class, and overall teaching rating.
+The specific variables I’ll potentially use from the evaluation are year the course was taught, course ID, professor teaching the course, response rate, number of hours per week needed for class, and overall  rating.
 Variables thrown out include section number and all the specific rating questions.
 These are all too detailed and will likely have little information gain for the reader compared to the trouble it will be to comprehend the extra information.

 ## Method and medium

-The story will be delivered via an infographic made through shorthand.
+The story will be delivered via an infographic made through infogram.

 # User Testing